Be prepared with an emergency kit for your car

 There are a few other things that you should keep in your car for emergency preparedness.
 You should keep a blanket in your car for warmth.
 You can keep an old quilt in your car to fill this purpose, but it can be bulky.
 However, there are also heat blankets that you can buy.
 They come in compact packages so that you can easily keep them in your car.
 Other items to keep in your car include a rain poncho, flashlight, and a radio.
 You can buy crank versions of flashlights and radios, or you should make sure that the batteries are good on a regular basis.

-In case you are stuck for awhile, you should also consider having some sort of non-perishables in the car.
+In case you are stuck for a while, you should also consider having some sort of non-perishables in the car.
 Energy bars and granola bars can come in handy if you end up stuck for a while.
-A couple bottles of water are also a good idea, just in case.
-Another good idea is to make sure that you keep your gas tank at least half full with gas.
+A couple of bottles of water are also a good idea, just in case.
+Another good idea is to make sure that you keep your gas tank at least half full of gas.
 That way your car will run for longer.

 This is quite a bit of extra weight to carry around in your car so you might want to save on gas by packing a smaller kit for regular city driving and a complete kit when venturing out on the highways.
 You can switch the kit out if you need to.
 Plus, your extra kit can serve as another emergency preparedness kit for all sorts of emergencies.